dermotte/itec-webpage-mlux/courses/games-ss26.md

 For computer science classes, this includes source code, video tutorials, and web pages used to create software for the course.
 It is mandatory to check for license compatibility, like (i) can it be used, (ii) how to attribute, and (iii) what license is implied by including this source.
 It is also mandatory to cite the sources in the report.
 Failing to do that counts as plagiarism.

 Note that the [Code of Conduct of the AAU](https://www.aau.at/en/research/research-profile/good-academic-practice/) applies.
 Students caught plagiarising or violating the code of conduct will be removed from class immediately.
-A paper has a bibliography referencing all employed sources, including but not limited to online videos, web pages, and code repositories
-- Adequate reliance on research literature:
-    - Selection of citations
-    - Provision of a well-formatted bibliography
-- Reliance on theoretical resources
-- Self-made observations on the discussed primary resource
-- Critical reflection on self-made observations